If you are worried about keto portion control - what does 30g carbs look like? For anyone who is keto, this 30g will exceed your daily allowance.

 For many of you, especially if you are a low-carb beginner, will be shocked to see how many carbs are in everyday foods.
 Read on to learn how to cut back, how to start, and what to enjoy.

-- How many carbs should you enjoy each day?
+How many carbs should YOU be enjoying each day?

-There are no official guidelines, but most consider the following levels of low-carb and their carb limits.
+There are no official guidelines, but most consider these three levels of low-carb and their carb limits.

 - MODERATE LOW-CARB - less than 100g net carbs per day - even reducing carbs (especially ultra-processed junk carbs) has many health benefits.